Why Most MarTech Implementations Fail (and How to Get Yours Right)

 A business invests in a shiny new platform - Salesforce, Adobe, HubSpot, Braze, take your pick.

-They hire an “expert” or a top-tier implementation partner to get it live.
-The requirements list is ticked off, boxes are checked, and expectations are sky-high.
-This system is supposed to transform marketing, sales, and service overnight.
+They hire an expert or a top-tier implementation partner to get it live.
+Specifications are drawn up, requirements list is ticked off, boxes are checked, and expectations are sky-high - This system is supposed to transform marketing, sales, and service overnight.

 Fast forward 12–18 months and frustration sets in.

-Here’s the truth: it’s not the platform’s fault.
+Here’s the reality: it tends not to be the platform’s fault.

 The problem usually lies in how it was implemented - and more importantly, the lack of a cohesive strategy to connect it all together.